ymohansai/Student-Performance-Analysis/README.md

 - README.md -> project details

 ## How to Run
-1. Install the required libraries to run: pip install pandas matplotlib seaborn
+1. Install the required libraries to run :- pip install pandas matplotlib seaborn